adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Hugo is widely supported by the Jamstack community, and has more than 100K live sites, largely because of its well deserved reputation for speed, simplicity and flexibility.
-                      It bills itself as “the world’s fastest static website engine”, with build times on an average site of &lt;1ms per page.
+                      Hugo is known as “the world’s fastest static website engine”, with a well deserved reputation for speed, simplicity and flexibility.
+Hugo is one of the fastest static site generators supported by the Jamstack community, with site builds faster than 1ms per page on an average site.

-                      Distributed as a single cross-platform binary and built with Golang, Hugo lets you get up and running sooner, with built-in functionalities like menus, sitemaps, feeds, i18n and image optimization.
+                      Distributed as a single cross-platform binary and built with Go (Golang), Hugo lets you get up and running sooner, with built-in functionalities like hugo shortcodes, menus, sitemaps, feeds, i18n and image optimization.
 And when it comes to themes,&nbsp;[Hugo’s got them in
                       spades](https://cloudcannon.com/blog/top-10-hugo-themes-for-2022/).